Developing Resilience: Skills Needed for Accounting Teams

 Boost Your Resilience at Work

-Knowing how to be resilient and tenacious are therefore among the soft skills accounting firms are looking for.
-According to Rich Fernandez, co-founder of Wisdom Labs, here are some ways you can help your staff develop resilience.
+Meanwhile, according to Rich Fernandez, co-founder of Wisdom Labs, there are also some ways you can help your accountants develop resilience:

 Promote the Practice of Mindfulness

 Mindfulness is a great way to increase resilience, as it focuses on the present moment and encourages employees to be aware of their emotions.
 Promoting the practice of mindfulness can help your team recognize when they’re feeling overwhelmed and take the necessary steps to regulate their stress levels.
 You can also incorporate this into your processes, such as onboarding, performance evaluations, and leadership training programs.

 Mental focus has been found to be a finite resource, typically lasting no more than 120 minutes long.
 To maintain your focus and concentration on the task at hand, take short breaks in between periods of intense mental activity.